Yotahome - Current Setup (Regularly Updated Page)

 - These two toolboxes connect together.
 Pretty handy to be able to connect and disconnect them depending on how I want to store/transport them.

-- 80L Dry Bag - Available on Amazon
+- Resistance band set for exercise - Available on Amazon

 - A Variety of tarps - Available at Harbor Freight